iam-TJ/open-dishy/README.md

 ## Overview

-Use a stand-alone web-server to provide the traditional web-based "dishy" interface; only making generic Remote Procedure Calls (gRPC) to the User Terminal (U.T.).
+Use a stand-alone local web-server to provide the web-based "dishy" interface; only making generic Remote Procedure Calls (gRPC) to the User Terminal (U.T.).
+This project contains the files to be served and specimen configurations for several popular web servers.
+In the future it may add modified, improved, or themed alternatives.

+This guide is tailored towards GNU/Linux and BSD Unix based operating systems.
+Contributions with instructions for other operating systems, web-servers, and DNS servers are welcome (especially for openwrt), as are modifications and clean-ups of the code (can we lose the apparently unrequired CSS classes in almost every `DIV` element of `index.html` ? )

 ## Installation

 ### 0. Prerequisites

-  1. web-server must have direct route to 192.168.100.1 (the U.T.)
+  1. web-server host must have direct route to 192.168.100.1 (the U.T.)
   2. firewall must allow connections to/from TCP port 9201 on the U.T.

 ### 1. Web server

 Included are simple configuration files for popular web servers.
 These should be installed and enabled according to the web-server's documentation.
 Server-specific instructions may be found in README.md files in the sub-directories here.
-Currently supported: nginx apache2 lighttpd
+Currently included: nginx apache2 lighttpd (fails - see ./web-servers/lighttpd/README.md)

 The files in this repository under ./dishy.starlink.com/ should be copied into the web-server's usual serving base.
 On Debian based operating systems this would mean copying the directory and all its contents to `/var/www/` using `cp -a dishy.starlink.com /var/www/` - the configurations provided here all use `/var/www/dishy.starlink.com/` as the 'root' directory of the virtual server and set the default index to be `index.html`.

+In most cases the web-server user account must be given access to the files: `chown -R www-data:www-data /var/www/dishy.starlink.com`

 ### 2. Hostnames